mietek/halcyon-website/pages/guide/index.md

 Using magic files is the recommended method of specifying application-specific options, as it does not require the user to perform any additional actions.

+### Base and prefix directories

+By default, Halcyon requires write access to the `/app` directory.
+This is done for two reasons:

+1. `/app` is the default path to the base directory, defined by [`HALCYON_BASE`](/reference/#halcyon_base), which is where Halcyon builds or restores the following directories:

+    - The _GHC directory_, with GHC and the global GHC package database
+    - The _Cabal directory_, with _cabal-install_ and the Cabal package database
+    - The _sandbox directory_, with a Cabal sandbox and any additional build-time dependencies

+    GHC and Cabal sandboxes are not easily relocatable.
+Changing the base directory will require Halcyon to rebuild all previously built archives from scratch, and is not recommended for a quick start.

+2. `/app` is the default path to the prefix directory, defined by [`HALCYON_PREFIX`](/reference/#halcyon_prefix), which is where Halcyon installs applications.

+    Changing the prefix directory can be easily done on a per-installation basis, as it will only cause an application-level change, and require an incremental build.

+### Storage and caching

+Halcyon supports building and installing applications on separate machines, without requiring the machines involved to communicate directly, or to be equipped with permanent storage.

+All files are cached locally on the build machine.
+The cache directory is defined by [`HALCYON_CACHE`](/reference/#halcyon_cache), which defaults to `/var/tmp/halcyon-cache`.

+In order to delete the entire contents of the cache before installing an application, set [`HALCYON_PURGE_CACHE`](/reference/#halcyon_purge_cache) to `1`.

+#### Public storage

+By default, Halcyon downloads any needed files from a public read-only location, defined by [`HALCYON_PUBLIC_STORAGE`](/reference/#halcyon_public_storage).
+To prevent using public storage, set [`HALCYON_NO_PUBLIC_STORAGE`](/reference/#halcyon_no_public_storage) to `1`.

 Setting up a machine
 --------------------